 Director of A CIRCLE AND THREE LINES, Jan Selby’s most recent film, BEYOND THE DIVIDE (2014), is a feature-length documentary about the courage to find common ground.
 Set in Missoula, Montana, BEYOND THE DIVIDE follows Vietnam Veteran Dan Gallagher and peace advocate Betsy Mulligan-Dague as they mend the decades of animosity left behind by the Vietnam War.
 Watch trailer

 Jan Selby is an award-winning independent director and producer and owner of Quiet Island Films, a Minnesota (USA) film and video production company.
 In 2006, Jan began pursuing her lifelong dream of producing and directing documentary films.
 She began as a producer, working with director Melody Gilbert to create the feature-length documentary FRITZ: THE WALTER MONDALE STORY (2008).
 Her first short documentary film, A Circle and Three Lines, followed the 50-year history of the peace symbol.
 It won a regional Emmy© award, traveled to film festivals worldwide, was broadcast on the Minnesota’s PBS station, and included in the Best Buy video bay at the Walker Art Center.
-Her first feature-length film, Beyond the Divide (formerly known as 9 Pieces of Peace), is now in post-production.
-This film and the accompanying outreach materials will inspire dialogue about what it means to stand for peace.
-Her next film, Building the Pink Tower, co-directed and produced with Vina Kay, will reimagine schools and learning through the lens of Montessori education.
+Her first feature-length film, Beyond the Divide (formerly known as 9 Pieces of Peace), inspires dialogue about what it means to stand for peace.
+Her second feature-length film, INSIDE MONTESSORI (formerly known as Building the Pink Tower), co-directed and produced with Vina Kay, reimagines schools and learning through the lens of Montessori education.

 Videographer Brandon Hamilton

 Technical Advisor Kevin McKeever Production Assistant Sam Sobieck